+The streets of Battery Point are filled with adorable heritage style houses and gardens.
+You could easily spend a couple of hours walking the streets of Battery Point, admiring everything you see.
 If you would like a guided tour of Battery point you can book one here, although I don’t think it is necessary.

 Every Sunday Salamanca is filled with vibrant outdoor markets that attract thousands of visitors.
 Salamanca Markets showcase fine art, crafts, jewellery, fashion and fresh food.
 If you happen to be in Hobart on a Sunday morning you won’t want to miss the Salamanca Markets.